dbakker/vimfiles/README.md

 then restart vim.

-It might be a good idea to create a .vim/local.vim file:
+It might be a good idea to create a .vim/local.vim file with a subset of these:

-    set ffs=dos " Force CR, LF line endings
+    set mouse=a " Enable mouse (annoying on laptops with touchpads) set foldcolumn=3 " Allows mouse to click open folds set ffs=dos " Force CR, LF line endings set shellslash " Use / instead of \ in paths; don't combine with cmd.exe

+## Setting up CTags for standard libraries
+This configuration automatically looks in `~/.vim/local/tags/[language]` when working on a code of that language.
+This is useful for having a quick look at the description or implementation of something out of a standard library.

+    cd ~/.vim/local/tags
+    ctags -o python --python-kinds=-i -R path\to\python\lib
+    ctags -o java --java-kinds=-p -R path\to\java\source